Best Software

 Choose Bind if:

-You are an in-house legal team or growing company managing up to 500 vendor contracts.
-You want a modern, AI-powered platform that handles creation, review, negotiation, and storage without enterprise complexity.
-Budget under $10,000 per year.
+You are an in-house legal or ops team that wants a platform built around agentic AI rather than traditional workflow software, handling creation, review, negotiation, and storage in one place.
+Published pricing means you can budget from the price list rather than a sales call.
 You are willing to trade ERP integration and vendor scoring for speed, simplicity, and AI-native contract management.
 If you are currently using spreadsheets or a basic eSignature tool, Bind is a significant upgrade that is operational on day one.

 Choose Icertis if:

 You are a Fortune 500 procurement team managing 10,000+ vendor contracts across multiple jurisdictions.
 You need deep ERP integration with SAP or Oracle, AI-powered obligation extraction at scale, and compliance automation across regulatory regimes.
-You have the budget ($200,000+/year) and the team to manage a 6-12 month implementation.
+Icertis publishes neither a rate card nor an implementation timeline, so you need the budget headroom to accept a custom quote and the team to run a configuration project - get both scoped in writing before you commit.
 At this scale, the cost of missed renewals and untracked obligations far exceeds the software investment.

 Choose Agiloft if: